Studying

 Courses and teaching

-See the preliminary syllabus and selection of courses offered by ECGS in the Studies service.
-Please note that thematic and study track modules include courses that are offered in co-operation with other programmes and thus might not appear on the lists.
+You can check out courses in the online course catalogue for University of Helsinki students.
+Please note that the study track modules include courses that are offered in cooperation with other programmes and thus might not appear on the lists.
+Finnish courses are offered to International students.

 Master's thesis